arvindand/llm-deliberate/README.md

 - Click **Deliberate**
 - Select the council models (the UI shows the total API calls: e.g., "3 models × 3 rounds = 9 API calls")
 - Pick **Maximum Rounds** (2–3 recommended to start)
-- Start the job and monitor progress (the UI polls status with real-time updates)
+- Start the job and monitor progress (the UI streams status updates in real time)
 - Deliberation may stop early if models converge on similar answers

 After completion: